chocolatey/choco-wiki/FeaturesAgentService.md

     * OPTIONAL (not recommended): Alternatively, you can allow any configured source to be used for self-service by running the following: `choco feature disable -n useBackgroundServiceWithSelfServiceSourcesOnly` (requires Chocolatey Extension v1.10.0+).
 We do not recommend this as it could be a security finding if you shut it off.
 * OPTIONAL (highly recommended): If you want self-service to apply only to non-administrators, run `choco feature enable -n useBackgroundServiceWithNonAdministratorsOnly` (requires Chocolatey Extension v1.11.1+).
 Do understand this means that a real non-administrator, not an administrator in a non-elevated UAC context (that scenario will go the normal route and will not go through background mode).
 * OPTIONAL (varied recommendations): If you want to configure custom commands (not just install/upgrade), use something like `choco config set backgroundServiceAllowedCommands "install,upgrade,pin,sync"` (with the commands you want to allow, requires Chocolatey Extension v1.12.4+).
 See [commands consideration](#command-customization-consideration) below.
-* OPTIONAL (highly recommended): For use with Chocolatey GUI, you need Chocolatey Extension v1.12.4+, and at least Chocolatey GUI v0.14.0-unstable0345. **Uninstall any version of the GUI you already have installed first**, then run `choco upgrade chocolateygui -y --pre --version 0.14.0-unstable0345 --source https://www.myget.org/F/chocolateygui/ --allow-downgrade` (you will also need at least .NET 4.5.2 installed)
+* OPTIONAL (highly recommended): For use with Chocolatey GUI, you need Chocolatey Extension v1.12.4+, and at least Chocolatey GUI v0.15.0. **Uninstall any version of the GUI you already have installed first**, then run `choco upgrade chocolateygui -y --allow-downgrade` (you will also need at least .NET 4.5.2 installed)

 ##### Chocolatey Agent Install Options

 Starting with Chocolatey Agent v0.8.0+, the service will install as a local administrative user `ChocolateyLocalAdmin` by default (and manage the password as well).
-However you can specify your own user with package parameters (or have it use LocalSystem).
+However you can specify your own user with package parameters (or have it use `LocalSystem`).
 Using a local administrator account allows for more things to be installed without issues.
 It also will allow easier shortcuts and other items to be put back on the correct user (the original requestor).
 You can specify a domain account as well.
 Prior to `v0.8.0`, Chocolatey Agent would install as LocalSystem (`SYSTEM`) and would require additional customization.

+**NOTE:** If you are using file shares for sources, you may want to ensure the account or computer has network access permissions for the file share(s).

 **Package Parameters**: